Python API Reference#

 String input (

 list[list[str]]): defaults to path/relationship arrays.
-Setis_token=Truefor token arrays (e.g.,xformOpOrder,apiSchemas).
+Setis_token=Truefor token arrays such as custom label or category attributes.

 - Parameters: